Amabilis of Riom

-Amabilis of Riom (or Amabilis of Auvergne) (Saint Amable, Sant'Amabile) was a French saint.
+Amabilis of Riom (or Amabilis of Auvergne) (Saint Amable, Sant'Amabile) was a Gallo-Roman saint.
 Sidonius Apollinaris brought Amabilis to serve at Clermont.

 He served as a cantor in the church of Saint Mary at Clermont and as a precentor at the cathedral of Clermont and then as a parish priest in Riom.
 He acquired a reputation for holiness in his lifetime.

 Amabilis is not to be confused with a female saint (also known as Saint Mable) with this name who died in 634 AD; she was the daughter of an Anglo-Saxon king and became a nun at Saint-Amand monastery, Rouen.
 Her feast day is 11 July.

 Veneration

 Riom grew up around the collegiate church of Saint Amable, which was the object of pilgrimages.